base/base/docs/specs/experimental/custom-gas-token.md

 The gas paying token MUST satisfy the standard [ERC20](https://eips.ethereum.org/EIPS/eip-20) interface and implementation.
 It MUST be a L1 contract.

-The gas paying token cannot:
+The gas paying token MUST NOT:

 - Have a fee on transfer
 - Have rebasing logic